CONQUEST - 8: 'THE DANES ARE COMING!' Be Careful What You Wish... Help Costs

-It was well enough asking the Danes to help, but they would not do so out of the goodness of their hearts.
-There had to be profit in risking their necks
+It was all very well asking the Danes for help against William, but they would not do so out of the goodness of their hearts.
+There had to be profit in risking

 Not only the Danes under Svein Estrithsson and his brother Jarl Osbeorn were asked to intervene to help fight William, if possible oust him.
 The Dublin Danes under King Diarmuid of Leinster were also asked, on behalf of Godwin Haroldson and his brothers Eadmund and Magnus.
 So whilst Godwin led raids on the Gloucestershire and Somerset coasts in 1068, the Northumbrians had approached Svein for help to take York and the territory between Tees and Humber.